dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 along:

-1. Make sure that the Toolbox is displayed; if it isn’t, choose View  ➪ Toolbox.
+1. Make sure that the Toolbox is displayed; if it isn't, choose View  ➪ Toolbox.

-2. If the Properties window isn’t visible, press F4 to display it.
+2. If the Properties window isn't visible, press F4 to display it.

 3. In the Toolbox, drag a CommandButton into the dialog box to create a